gnachman/iterm2-website/source/_includes/3.5/documentation-scripting-fundamentals.md

 of the current hostname, the session's name will appear as something like `The current host name is example.com`.

-Here's an example showing the interpolated string in the preferences window and the resulting session title:
+Here's an example showing the interpolated string in the Settings window and the resulting session title:

 <img src="/images/interpolated-string-demo.png" width="674" height="190" />